+How the scope of our pudit responded to

+Key Audit Matter

-Key Audit Matter How the scope of our audit responded to Refer Note 6 The company invests in a portfolio of life science organisations.
-As at 30 June 2018, the company's investment portfolio consisted of three unlisted companies carried at a fair value of \$245,200.
-The valuation of these assets requires significant management judgement.
-Our procedures included, but were not limited to: Obtaining an understanding of the processes undertaken by management to determine the fair value of investments in the unlisted companies within their portfolio; Assessing and challenging management's valuation methodology and assumptions applied, in conjunction with our valuation specialists; Evaluating the actual financial performance of each of the investments by: Comparing the forecast financial information for the year and the plans included in the investment business case, to the actual financial and operational results; Agreeing key account balances to supporting reconciliations; Obtaining an understanding of key customers contracts in place; Performing analytical procedures to identify unusual trends or movements in account balances; and Discussing business performance and future business plans and forecasts, including the adequacy of existing funding, with management of the investment company to assess whether those forecasts are appropriate and are consistent with the investment business case.
-We also assessed the appropriateness of the disclosures in note 6 to the financial statements.
+Key Audit MatterUnlisted shares held at fair valueRefer Note 6The company invests in a portfolio of lifescience organisations.As at 30 June 2019, the company'sinvestment portfolio consisted of threeunlisted companies carried at a fair valueof \$6,375,100.The valuation of these assets requiressignificant management judgement.
+How the scope of our audit responded to the Key Audit Matter Our procedures included, but were not limited to: Obtaining an understanding of the processes undertaken by management to determine the fair value of investments in the unlisted companies within their portfolio; Assessing and challenging management's valuation methodology and assumptions applied, in conjunction with our valuation specialists; Evaluating the actual financial performance of each of the investments by: Comparing the forecast financial information for the year and the plans included in the investment business case, to the actual financial and operational results; Agreeing key account balances to supporting reconciliations; Obtaining an understanding of key customers contracts in place; Performing analytical procedures to identify unusual trends or movements in account balances; and Discussing business performance and future business plans and forecasts, including the adequacy of existing funding, with management of the investment company to assess whether those forecasts are appropriate and are consistent with the investment business case.